Image: North Bar Gates closed (with PC Jones), Beverley c.1900 (archive ref PO-1-14-194)

 Research tips: For references to villages and rural communities, you will need to look to the nearest town, city or region.
 They can be very useful in reconstructing community life and are a particularly good research tool for local activity in the nineteenth and twentieth centuries.
 By the end of the nineteenth century, most districts had established one or two titles.
 From these, you may get detailed accounts on a variety of topics, from reports of local happenings, crime and elections, to notifications of family events, such as births, marriages and deaths (including obituaries).
 They may also report court cases and coroners' inquests.

 What is it?
-Parish magazines provider a micro-local look at news and events taking place in an area.
+Parish magazines provide a micro-local look at news and events taking place in an area.

 What we have: We have a collection of parish magazines spanning the 20th century and some go back to the 19th century.
 Some copies are held in the parish records, and there are a number of titles in the local studies libraries in Goole and Bridlington.
 We are keen to expand our collection, and encourage churches and parishes to donate copies of historical and recent editions of their magazines.

-Research tips: Like newspapers, these can be ideal at looking at community lifestyles.
+Research tips: Like newspapers, these can be ideal for looking at community lifestyles.
 Parish magazines are great for finding information on smaller parishes and events that may not be included in larger news.

 What is it?
 Village entries give a useful potted history of a place, including the main commercial activity, and a list of the principal inhabitants, tradesmen and craftsmen.